SoftSheen Carson Optimum Hair Relaxer Lawsuits

 SoftSheen Carson Lawsuits

-The publication of the NIH Sister Study almost immediately led to the filing of product liability lawsuits against SoftSheen Carson and L’Oreal.
+The publication of the NIH Sister Study almost immediately led to the filing of product liability lawsuits against SoftSheen-Carson and L’Oreal.
 The plaintiffs filing these hair relaxer lawsuits were women who used relaxer products for years and subsequently developed uterine cancer or other conditions such as uterine fibroids, or endometriosis.
 The plaintiffs allege that their cancer or other health conditions were caused by exposure to the chemicals in the hair relaxer products.

-The hair relaxer lawsuits contend that companies like SoftSheen Carson and L’Oreal knew or should have known that their products could increase the risk of uterine cancer (and other conditions) but failed to warn consumers about that risk.
+The hair relaxer lawsuits contend that companies like SoftSheen-Carson and L’Oreal knew or should have known that their products could increase the risk of uterine cancer (and other conditions) but failed to warn consumers about that risk.
 Instead, these companies marketed their products as safe for regular use.

-A group of hair relaxer plaintiffs have already filed a motion with the JPML requesting consolidation of all hair relaxer product liability cases in federal courts into a new class action MDL.
+A group of hair relaxer plaintiffs has already filed a motion with the JPML requesting the consolidation of all hair relaxer product liability cases in federal courts into a new class action MDL.
 The defendants, led by L’Oreal, filed a response opposing the request for consolidation, but the MDL request will most likely be granted anyway.
 The plaintiffs are asking for the MDL to be created in the Northern District of Illinois.
 The defendants prefer the Southern District of New York.

 Potential Settlement Value of SoftSheen Lawsuits